25 Other Ways to Say “How Was Your Day?”

 I wanted to check in.
 How’s everything been for you today?
 I hope you’re handling everything well, and let me know if you need a hand with anything.

-Read This For More : Other Ways to Say "Have a Good Day"
+Read This For More : 25 Other Ways to Say Quick Learner on a Resume

 Best regards,